IntelLabs/matsciml/experiments/README.md

 python experiments/training_script.py -e experiments/experiment_config.yaml -t experiments/configs/trainer.yaml -m ./experiments/models -d ./experiments/datasets/oqmd.yaml --debug
 ```

 Note that a combination of full yaml file paths and directory paths are used.
 In the case of models configs (`-m`) a full path is specified, meaning all yaml files contained in that directory will accessible from the experiment config.
+In the case of multidata training, it is only possible to point to a directory of datasets as multiple will need to be configured.

 ## Experiment Config
 The starting point of defining an experiment is the experiment config.
 This is a yaml file that lays out what model, dataset(s), and task(s) will be used during training.
 An example config for single task training yaml (`single_task.yaml`) look like this: